jge162/Python_Scripts/README.md

 # Python_Scripts
-Scripts to help you get through your day faster, just copy paste into terminal and done.
+Scripts to help you get through your day faster